Krystal Biotech (NASDAQ:KRYS) Upgraded to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Krystal Biotech (NASDAQ:KRYS – Get Rating) from a hold rating to a buy rating in a research note issued to investors on Thursday morning, Zacks.com reports.
-They currently have $71.00 target price on the stock.
+Zacks Investment Research upgraded shares of Krystal Biotech (NASDAQ:KRYS – Get Rating) from a hold rating to a buy rating in a research report released on Thursday morning, Zacks.com reports.
+Zacks Investment Research currently has $71.00 target price on the stock.

 According to Zacks, “Krystal Biotech, Inc. is a gene therapy company.
 It engaged in developing and commercializing novel treatments for patients suffering from dermatological diseases.
 Krystal Biotech, Inc. is based in Pittsburgh, United States. “

-Krystal Biotech (NASDAQ:KRYS – Get Rating) last issued its earnings results on Monday, February 28th.
-The company reported ($0.94) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.76) by ($0.18).
+Krystal Biotech (NASDAQ:KRYS – Get Rating) last issued its quarterly earnings results on Monday, February 28th.
+The company reported ($0.94) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.76) by ($0.18).
 On average, equities analysts expect that Krystal Biotech will post -4.07 earnings per share for the current year.

-Several hedge funds and other institutional investors have recently bought and sold shares of KRYS.
-Confluence Wealth Services Inc. bought a new position in shares of Krystal Biotech during the 4th quarter worth approximately $25,000.
-Advisor Group Holdings Inc. bought a new position in shares of Krystal Biotech during the 3rd quarter worth approximately $32,000.
-Widmann Financial Services Inc. bought a new position in shares of Krystal Biotech during the 4th quarter worth approximately $34,000.
-Lazard Asset Management LLC raised its stake in shares of Krystal Biotech by 21.0% during the 4th quarter.
-Lazard Asset Management LLC now owns 1,272 shares of the company’s stock worth $88,000 after acquiring an additional 221 shares in the last quarter.
-Finally, Point72 Hong Kong Ltd raised its stake in shares of Krystal Biotech by 5,072.7% during the 3rd quarter.
-Point72 Hong Kong Ltd now owns 2,276 shares of the company’s stock worth $119,000 after acquiring an additional 2,232 shares in the last quarter.
-Hedge funds and other institutional investors own 76.57% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in KRYS.
+Morgan Stanley lifted its holdings in Krystal Biotech by 271.2% during the 2nd quarter.
+Morgan Stanley now owns 43,451 shares of the company’s stock worth $2,954,000 after buying an additional 31,745 shares during the period.
+Bank of America Corp DE lifted its stake in shares of Krystal Biotech by 40.3% in the 2nd quarter.
+Bank of America Corp DE now owns 8,210 shares of the company’s stock valued at $558,000 after purchasing an additional 2,360 shares during the period.
+Advisor Group Holdings Inc. acquired a new position in shares of Krystal Biotech in the 3rd quarter valued at about $32,000.
+Swiss National Bank increased its position in Krystal Biotech by 1.3% in the 3rd quarter.
+Swiss National Bank now owns 31,800 shares of the company’s stock valued at $1,660,000 after buying an additional 400 shares in the last quarter.
+Finally, BlackRock Inc. increased its position in Krystal Biotech by 0.6% in the 3rd quarter.
+BlackRock Inc. now owns 1,541,386 shares of the company’s stock valued at $80,476,000 after buying an additional 9,040 shares in the last quarter.
+76.57% of the stock is currently owned by hedge funds and other institutional investors.

 About Krystal Biotech (Get Rating)